haxe-continuation/haxe-continuation/README.md

 ## Installation

 I have upload haxe-continuation to haxelib.
-To install, type following command in shell:
+To install, type the following command in shell:

     haxelib install continuation